markusheiden/ataripart/README.md

     --help
       Display help
   Commands:
-    analyze      Search a whole disk image for root sectors
+    analyze: Search a whole disk image for root sectors
       Usage: analyze [Hard disk image]

-    list      List all root sectors and their partitions, starting with the mbr
+    list: List all root sectors and their partitions, starting with the mbr
       Usage: list [options] [Hard disk image]
         Options:
           -b
             Display backup root sectors, if any

-    extract      Extract all partitions and their contents to a directory.
+    extract: Extract all partitions and their contents to a directory.
             Needs dd and mtools installed.
       Usage: extract [Hard disk image] [Directory to copy partition contents to]
 ```